LEICA VARIO-ELMARIT-SL 24-90MM ASPH REVIEW

 1. A Leica SL with the Leica 24-90mm f/2.8-4 Vario-Elmarit-SL ASPH always on;

 2. A second Leica SL body with the Voigtlander 15mm always on (and for backup);

 3. A Voigtlander 10mm Hyper Wide Heliar f/5.6 to cover even more on the wide end.

-As I said before, this is the perfect kit for me; my suggestion, however, is always to get as much information as you can to be then able to design your kit around your requirements, which are different from mine or anybody else’s.
+As I said before, this is the perfect kit for me; my recommendation, however, is always to gather as much information as you can first, to then be able to design your kit around your requirements, which are different from mine or anybody else’s.

-II definitely recommend the Leica 24-90mm f/2.8-4 Vario-Elmarit-SL ASPH without reservations to everyone who needs a lens to cover this range: the Leica 24-90mm f/2.8-4 Vario-Elmarit-SL ASPH is, simply, the perfect normal zoom.
+As a result of my Leica 24-90mm f/2.8-4 Vario-Elmarit-SL ASPH review, and after using it for more than a year day-in, day-out, I definitely recommend this lens without reservations to everyone who needs a lens to cover this range.
+The Leica 24-90mm f/2.8-4 Vario-Elmarit-SL ASPH is as close as it gets to the perfect normal zoom.
 If you do landscape, in particular, it is a no-brainer: this is THE lens to get to make the most of your Leica SL.
 More, if you are using a different brand and you do landscape, I’ll go as far as saying that this lens, together with the possibility of using the family of hyper-wides from Voigtlander with perfect results, is a good enough reason to make the move to the Leica SL.
 It’s that good.

-Thanks for reading this post, I hope you enjoyed this Leica 24-90mm f/2.8-4 Vario-Elmarit-SL ASPH user report!
+Thanks for reading this Leica 24-90mm f/2.8-4 Vario-Elmarit-SL ASPH review, I hope you enjoyed it!
 Why don’t you share it with your friends, or drop me a comment to let me know how you feel about this?

-Have a great day, and don’t forget to SUBSCRIBE TO THE NEWSLETTER!
+Have a great day, and don’t forget to SUBSCRIBE TO MY NEWSLETTER!